Local procedures apply for this chapter - please see Local Information.

 There is a shortened process for prospective adopters who have already been approved as foster carers/adopters - see Section 6, Fast-Track Procedure for Approved Foster Carers and Previous Adopters Who Wish to Adopt.

-In September 2017, Section 5.3, Assessments was updated to include where the applicants have pets, a risk assessment should be conducted and any associated risks should be taken into account with regard to the pet itself and where the pet is kept.
+Section 5.3, Assessments was updated in September 2017 to include where the applicants have pets, a risk assessment should be conducted and any associated risks should be taken into account with regard to the pet itself and where the pet is kept.
 Where necessary, an independent assessment should be undertaken by a vet to establish whether the dog falls within the scope of the Dangerous Dogs Act 1991.

 - Recruitment and Responding to Initial Enquiries